prasadkjose/Notes/Obsidian Vault/Learning Notes/Foundations of Cybersecurity.md

 	3. Static Application Security testing(SAST): Code analyst before build
 	4. Dynamic AST: when code is running - in the CI/CD pipeline
 	5. Software Composition Analysis (SCA): check dependencies - rules for problem

+### ISC2 Code of Ethics Canon
+1. Protect society, the common good, necessary public trust and confidence, and the infrastructure.
+2. Act honorably, honestly, justly,responsibly, and legally.
+3. Provide diligent and competent service to principles.
+4. Advance and protect the profession.